 However, you can find plenty of rewards cards that also provide intro APR offers on purchases and balance transfers.
 The difference is that these intro APR offer periods tend to be shorter.

 There’s no right or wrong answer for which type of card to go with as it depends on your specific situation and preferences.
-We prefer having the balance of both intro APR offers and rewards since you could still be earning rewards on a card long after you’ve taken advantage of an intro APR offer.
+I prefer having the balance of both intro APR offers and rewards since you could still be earning rewards on a card long after you’ve taken advantage of an intro APR offer.

 5. Perks and benefits